ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

  - Write ups of experiments that were done in the effort of falsification.

-At a higher level, if the person in question has a history of changing their believes when shown new evidence, that is also a good sign.
+At a higher level, if the person in question has a history of changing their beliefs when shown new evidence, that is also a good sign.

 For those people who have a long history of believing the same story, or have financial or social incentives to believe said story, be wary that their